TRU Future Student Ambassadors

 Become a TRU Future Student Ambassador

-Interested in becoming a Future Student?
-Recruitment for the 2021-2022 Future Student Ambassador Team will begin April 2021.
-Check back soon for more details!
+Hiring for the Future Student Ambassador Team happens in April each year.
+Check back in March/April 2022 for more details!

-For more information about becoming a Future Student Ambassador, email Holly McLean in the Future Students Office at firstname.lastname@example.org.
+For more information about becoming a Future Student Ambassador, email the Future Students Office at email@example.com.

-Meet the Winter 2021 TRU Future Student Ambassadors
+Meet the Fall 2021 TRU Future Student Ambassadors

 Hello everyone!
 My name is Alex Duarosan, but you can call me “Al Pal”.
 I am a third-year Bachelor of Arts student majoring in Psychology while studying Marketing and Communications on the side.
 I am from Kamloops (otherwise known as TK'emlups) and reside in beautiful British Columbia.